analysiscenter/radio/docs/source/intro/preprocessing.rst

 Augment data on-the-fly
 -----------------------

 Medical datasets are often small and require additional augmentation to avoid overfitting.
-For this purpose, it is possible to combine ``rotate`` and ``central_crop``:
+For this purpose, it is possible to combine
+:func:`~radio.preprocessing.ct_masked_batch.CTImagesMaskedBatch.rotate` and :func:`~radio.preprocessing.ct_masked_batch.CTImagesMaskedBatch.central_crop`:

 .. code-block:: python